Szar/POGOServer-0.4.9-Tutorial/README.md

 ### World Manager - Map not working
 You must update line 12 of index.html.
 You need to change "X" in key=X to your google maps api key.

+### Other Issues
+If you come across any issues not listed here or are unable to fix any issues using the instructions above, please refer to the [POGOServer Issues](https://github.com/maierfelix/POGOserver/issues?utf8=%E2%9C%93&q=is%3Aissue) page on Github. **Search your error before submitting a new issue!**